Foreign fishermen settle human trafficking suit

 The lawsuit was being prepared as a 2016 Associated Press investigation revealed the Hawaii fleet operates under a loophole in federal law that allows owners to use foreign laborers with no work visas or the ability to legally enter the United States.

-Boat owner Jim Cook of the Hawaii Longline Association said today the settlement won’t impact their fleet, made up of about 700 foreign fishermen on about 140 boats.
-He said they are separately preparing their own documents detailing rights which they will distribute to workers.
+Boat owner Jim Cook of the Hawaii Longline Association said Wednesday the settlement won’t impact their fleet, made up of about 700 foreign fishermen on about 140 boats.
+He said they are separately preparing their own documents detailing rights that they will distribute to workers.

 Honolulu attorney Lance Collins said it’s unlikely more lawsuits will follow — even if they wanted to sue, most of the fishermen in Hawaii can’t get a lawyer because they’re not allowed to leave the docks when they come to shore.

-“Two poor fishermen from another country who were brave enough, or frightened enough, to run from their boat can’t be expected to enforce regulations for an entire multimillion industry,” said Collins.
+“Two poor fishermen from another country who were brave enough, or frightened enough, to run from their boat can’t be expected to enforce regulations for an entire multimillion industry,” Collins said.

 A broader solution has been proposed in Washington, where Hawaii’s elected officials are backing legislation that would allow foreign fishermen to come onshore when they’re not fishing.